Contact Us

 - There may be a drain tube in your back which is normally taken out the day after surgery.

-- There is usually some level of pain following spinal surgery and the anaesthetist and nurses will work closely with you to manage your pain.
+- There is usually some level of pain following spinal surgery.
+The anaesthetist and nurses will work closely with you to manage your pain.

 A physiotherapist/nurse will get you out of bed and on your feet within a few hours after surgery.
-This is not only safe, it is the best way to get your muscles moving and prevent post-operative complications.
+This is not only safe, but also the best way to get your muscles moving and prevent post-operative complications.